 - Stage 3 or moderate: In this stage, there are various deep implants, potentially with cysts on the ovaries and thick areas of scar tissue called adhesions.

 - Stage 4 or severe: In this stage, there are widespread implants that may be deep with dense adhesions and large cysts on one or both ovaries.

 Deeply infiltrative endometriosis is rare, affecting around 1% of women of reproductive age.
-It is an aggressive form of endometriosis where the endometrial tissues invade organs inside the pelvis, abdomen, and other areas, including:
+It is an aggressive form of endometriosis where the endometrial-like tissues invade organs inside the pelvis, abdomen, and other areas, including:

 With endometriosis, a person’s disease stage does not always match their pain levels.
 For example, a person may have few adhesions but unbearable cramping pain.
 A person could also have severe deeply infiltrative endometriosis and minimal symptoms.